 Edit the web map's item details

 When you first saved the web map, you provided a title, summary, and tags.
-The title and summary appear in the map’s About pane.
-You can also review and edit this information on its item page, where you can add more information, such as a description, and set additional properties.
+You can review and edit this information on the map's item page, where you can add more information, such as a description, and set additional properties.

-The map's item page opens in a new window.
-Notice that the Description section is already populated for your map.
+The map's item page opens in a new tab.
+The Description section is already populated for your map.
 This description came from the original map that you used to create your map.

 - Click Save.

 From the item page, you can also monitor map usage to gauge its popularity, edit settings such as the map extent, and share the map with others.